 Contracts concluded in order to receive or deliver nonfinancial goods for the company’s own purposes are not accounted for as derivatives but treated as pending transactions.
 Where embedded derivatives are identified that are required to be separated from the pending transactions, they are accounted for separately.
-To take advantage of market opportunities or cover possible peak demand, a nonmaterial volume of transactions may be entered into for which the possibility of immediate resale cannot be excluded.
-Such transactions are allocated to separate portfolios upon acquisition and accounted for as derivatives according to IFRS 9.
+To cover possible peak demand, a nonmaterial volume of transactions may be entered into for which the possibility of immediate resale cannot be excluded.
+Such transactions are allocated to separate portfolios upon acquisition and accounted for as or like derivatives according to IFRS 9 (Financial Instruments).

 Derivatives are carried at fair value.
 This relates to what are known as standalone derivatives as well as derivatives embedded in certain types of contracts and therefore required to be accounted for separately from their host contracts.
 Positive fair values at the end of the reporting period are reflected in financial assets, negative fair values in financial liabilities.
 Changes in the fair values of these derivatives are recognized directly in profit or loss in the other operating result.
 Changes in the fair values of forward exchange contracts and currency options serving as hedging instruments for items in the statement of financial position are divided into an interest and a currency component.
 The interest component is recognized in interest expense or income and the currency component is recognized as exchange gains or losses in the other financial result.
 Changes in the fair value of forward exchange contracts used to hedge forecasted transactions in foreign currencies are recognized in other operating result.

 Financial liabilities generally comprise primary financial liabilities and negative fair values of derivatives.